MikroElektronika/mikrosdk_click_v2/clicks/gainamp2/DETAILS.md

 ### Application Init

-> Initializes and sets GainAMP 2 click channel 0 to amplify the signal 2 times
+> Initializes and sets GainAMP 2 Click channel 0 to amplify the signal 2 times

 ```c